MrSampy/SelfAssessment/Skills/DotNET.md

   - Security features (authentication, authorization): 🖐️ used
   - Cryptography and secure data handling: 🖐️ used
   - Memory and resource management: 🎓 known
-  - Globalization and localization: 🎓 known
+  - Globalization and localization: 🖐️ used
   - ASP.NET Web API: 🖐️ used
   - ASP.NET MVC: 🖐️ used
   - WPF (Windows Presentation Foundation): 🖐️ used
-  - WinForms: 🎓 known
+  - WinForms: 🖐️ used
 - Network and Protocols
-  - HTTP/HTTPS support: 🎓 known
+  - HTTP/HTTPS support: 🖐️ used
   - WebSockets for real-time communication: 🎓 known
   - TCP/UDP networking: 🎓 known
   - SSL/TLS for secure connections: 🎓 known
   - Efficient network communication with `gRPC`: 👂 heard
   - HTTP/2 and HTTP/3 support: 👂 heard
   - Network security (DDoS, XSS, CSRF prevention): 👂 heard
-  - Serialization and deserialization (JSON, XML): 🎓 known
+  - Serialization and deserialization (JSON, XML): 🖐️ used
 - Testing and Debugging
-  - Unit testing with frameworks like xUnit, NUnit: 🖐️ used
+  - Unit testing with frameworks like xUnit, NUnit: 🔬 researched
-  - Integration testing: 🖐️ used
+  - Integration testing: 🙋 explained
   - Logging and tracing: 🖐️ used
   - Application monitoring and telemetry: 👂 heard
-  - Debugging tools and strategies: 🖐️ used
+  - Debugging tools and strategies: 🙋 explained
   - Performance profiling and analysis: 🎓 known
-  - Mocking frameworks (Moq, FakeItEasy): 🎓 known
+  - Mocking frameworks (Moq, FakeItEasy): 🚀 constructed
 - Data Access and ORM
   - Entity Framework Core: 📢 talked
   - Dapper: 🖐️ used
   - ADO.NET for database access: 🎓 known
-  - Data modeling and migration: 🎓 known
+  - Data modeling and migration: 🖐️ used
-  - Repository and Unit of Work patterns: 🖐️ used
+  - Repository and Unit of Work patterns: 🙋 explained
-  - CRUD operations: 🖐️ used
+  - CRUD operations: 🙋 explained
 - Error Handling and Debugging
   - Exception handling in .NET: 🖐️ used
   - Custom error classes: 🖐️ used
-  - Debugging and diagnostic tools: 🖐️ used
+  - Debugging and diagnostic tools: 🙋 explained
-  - Profiling and performance analysis: 🖐️ used
+  - Profiling and performance analysis: 🙋 explained
   - Memory leak detection: 🎓 known
 - Integration and Extensibility
   - Interoperability with native libraries: 🎓 known